Polychronic Tunneling: New Tunneling Processes Experiencing Euclidean and Lorentzian Evolution Simultaneously: Formulation

 Notice that the spatial integral is outside of the square root unlike in quantum mechanics or in \cite{Cespedes:2020xpn}.
 This means that oscillatory or decaying behavior of the wave functional is determined locally, as it should be since the WdW equation is local.
 This is an important feature since we do not need to worry about the space outside of our consideration; we can separate such regions and consider conditional probabilities consistently.
 In Appendix \ref{sec_camq}, we show that our formula agrees with that in \cite{Cespedes:2020xpn} when $\alpha$ does not depend on the spatial position and the signs of $\mathcal V$ and $\mathcal K$ do not flip.
 However, to calculate a bubble nucleation rate without an ad-hoc normalization of the wave functional, we find that our formulation is indispensable as explained in Appendix \ref{apx_foliation}.

 As we have seen in this subsection and will see in the next subsection, $\alpha$ behaves like the lapse function.
-It is, however, just a function in the Ansatz used to solve the Hamiltonian constraint and there is nothing that prevents the local flipping of the sign of $\alpha^2$.
+It is, however, just a function in the Ansatz used to solve the Hamiltonian constraint, and there is nothing that prevents the local flipping of the sign of $\alpha^2$.
 If we identify $t=s$, $N=\alpha$ and $N_i=0$, the local flipping gives a picture of polychronic evolution, where the four-dimensional metric becomes Euclidean or Lorentzian depending on the spatial regions.

 The coexistence of Euclidean and Lorentzian metrics on the same time slice is not a surprising outcome.
 When we connect the CDL bounce to a Lorentzian solution describing the bubble expansion, there appears a constant-time slice that separates the Euclidean region and the Lorentzian region.
 If we take a different foliation, however, these generally coexist in the same time slice.
+In addition, there is a phenomenon called the mixed tunneling in many-body quantum mechanics, where Euclidean and Lorentzian evolution occur simultaneously.